MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 > Alternatively, if you don't wish to migrate your Surface Hub 2S, you can purchase the [Surface Hub 3 Pack](surface-hub-3-pack-faq.md), which lets you swap out your existing cartridge and instantly convert your Surface Hub 2S to a Surface Hub 3.
 To learn more, see [Install and manage Surface Hub 3 Pack](install-manage-surface-hub-3-pack.md).

 > [!NOTE]
-> Support for Windows 10 Team Edition OS on Surface Hub, based on Windows 10 version 22H2, is scheduled to end on October 14, 2025.
+> Support for Windows 10 Team edition on Surface Hub, based on Windows 10 version 22H2, is scheduled to end on October 14, 2025.

 ## Install Migration Launcher app to trigger a migration